alexac54767/Alexa-Fastpage/_posts/2022-09-05-TT130-js_tutorial.md

 ---
 keywords: fastai
-description: Quick launch into Variables, Functions, Arrays, IJavaScript HTML, using Jupyter Notebooks
+description: Using Javascript in jupyter notebookes to create a table.
-title: JavaScript Tutorial
+title: Using JavaScript
 toc: true
 comments: true
 permalink: /techtalk/javascript